Innalenkil Nale: Plot

 The film has a series of threads progressing.
 The film commences in a hospital, where Susheela is awaiting her second delivery.
 Much to the disappointment of her husband Madhu and his family, she delivers another daughter.
 Raju leaves hospital without even giving a glance at the newborn.

 The newly transferred police inspector (portrayed by Ratheesh) reaches the place midnight and boards a taxi, which is driven by Rahim.
 Rahim drops him at the place he wanted, however a small debate begins when Rahim demands 25 Rs when the meter charge displays 9 Rs 40 paise, as it is 2 a.m.
 As the house maids inform Rahim that he is the commissioner, Rahim would compromises with any amount.
 However, the inspector gives him the money he had asked for.

 Susheela is the second daughter in a family of four daughters and a son.
 The eldest daughter Vimala is still unmarried, as she had been cheated by her lover.
 After completing LLB, she starts practising under an Advocate.
 The third daughter is a college student having an affair.
 While the fourth is a student in youth.
 The son demands for more money from his father for his marriage expenses, and finally, an irritated father handles the gold chain of Rekha to him.

 The police inspector, being a family friend, pays a visit to Vimala's house and gets surprised on hearing that she is still single.

 Rahim drops his owner's wife and sister Ayisha for a festival purchase to a textile shop.
 While her sister-in-law goes to another section for the purchase, Ayisha purchases a shirt.
 After the purchase Rahim drops them back to their house.

-Susheela has a tough job as a housewife doing all the work in her husbands house - looking after the two daughters, handling kitchen duties by making dishes of each of their choice, washing clothes including that of her husband's brother.
+Susheela has a tough job as a housewife doing all the work in her husband's house - looking after the two daughters, handling kitchen duties by making dishes of each of their choice, washing clothes including that of her husband's brother.
 Once the younger kid was affected with fever, she had placed her younger kid to sleep in the cot.
 She was waiting for Madhu to reach home, so as to take dinner with him.
 However Madhu comes home after taking dinner and was drunk.
 He goes to bed, and on seeing the younger kid on bed, asks Susheela to place her on the mat on the ground.
 Being affected with fever, the kid was crying throughout the night and Madhu asks Susheela to take the kid away from the room.
 Susheela takes the kid out, and somehow makes her asleep and takes her back to the mat.
 By that time it was early morning and Madhu's father asks for the morning tea.
 So she goes straight to kitchen to start the regular household activities.